typst/packages/packages/preview/blindex/0.1.0/README.md

 ### Language and Traditions

-Note that `"1Thess"` is a valid biblical literature abbreviation in the `"en"` language.
+Note that `"1Thess"` is a valid Biblical literature abbreviation in the `"en"` language.
 Languages (more generally, language-traditions) are added to the `lang/` subfolder as `typst` files named as `<lang_name-tradition.typ>`, for the `"lang_name-tradition"` language-tradition.